Aunt Jemima: Controversy

 Although the Aunt Jemima character was not created until nearly 25 years after the American Civil War, the clothing, dancing, enslaved dialect, and singing old plantation songs as she worked, all harkened back to a glorified view of antebellum Southern plantation life as a "happy slave" narrative.
 The marketing legend surrounding Aunt Jemima's successful commercialization of her "secret recipe" contributed to the post-Civil War nostalgia and romanticism of Southern life in service of America's developing consumer culture—especially in the context of selling kitchen items.

-African American women formed the Women's Columbian Association and the Women's Columbian Auxiliary Association to address the exclusion of African Americans from the 1893 World's Fair exhibitions, asking that the fair reflect the success of post-Emancipation African Americans.
+African-American women formed the Women's Columbian Association and the Women's Columbian Auxiliary Association to address the exclusion of African Americans from the 1893 World's Fair exhibitions, asking that the fair reflect the success of post-Emancipation African Americans.
 Instead, the Fair included a miniature West African village whose natives were portrayed as primitive savages.
 Ida B. Wells was incensed by the exclusion of African Americans from mainstream fair activities; the so-called "Negro Day" was a picnic held off-site from the fairgrounds.

-Black scholars Hallie Quinn Brown, Anna Julia Cooper, and Fannie Barrier Williams used the World's Fair as an opportunity to address how African American women were being exploited by white men.
+Black scholars Hallie Quinn Brown, Anna Julia Cooper, and Fannie Barrier Williams used the World's Fair as an opportunity to address how African-American women were being exploited by white men.
 In her book A Voice from the South (1892), Cooper had noted the fascination with "Southern influence, Southern ideas, and Southern ideals" had "dictated to and domineered over the brain and sinew of this nation".

-These educated progressive women saw "a mammy for the national household" represented at the World's Fair by Aunt Jemima.
-This directly relates to the belief that slavery cultivated innate qualities in African Americans.
-The notion that African Americans were natural servants reinforced a racist ideology renouncing the reality of African American intellect.

-Aunt Jemima embodied a post-Reconstruction fantasy of idealized domesticity, inspired by "happy slave" hospitality, and revealed a deep need to redeem the antebellum South.
+These educated progressive women saw "a mammy for the national household" represented at the World's Fair by Aunt Jemima, according to Professor Kimberly Wallace-Sanders of Emory University.
+The women argued that this directly relates to the belief that slavery cultivated innate qualities in African Americans.
+According to them, the notion that African Americans were natural servants reinforced a racist ideology renouncing the reality of African American intellect.
+These women also contended that Aunt Jemima embodied a post-Reconstruction fantasy of idealized domesticity, inspired by "happy slave" hospitality, and revealed a deep need to redeem the antebellum South.
 There were others that capitalized on this theme, such as Uncle Ben's Rice and Cream of Wheat's Rastus.